foster95/kytchentable/README.md

 ## View My Reservations
 The 'View My Reservations' page has gone through a fair few iterations and for the purposes of the MVP this is the simplest version of the page.
 A future version of the page would turn this from simply displaying future bookings to a full account page, including a profile picture and more details about the user including birthdays so that the restaurant can reach out and offer birthday discounts etc and a section for the user to update their details, and password, as well as display past bookings up to a certain point.
 For the purposes of this project however, I decided to simply keep the page as a 'My Reservations' page, showing a registered user their upcoming reservations by date.

-If a user wishes to make any ammendments to their booking they can either 'Edit Reservation' or 'Delete Reservation', providing the registered user CRUD functionality.
+If a user wishes to make any amendments to their booking they can either 'Edit Reservation' or 'Delete Reservation', providing the registered user CRUD functionality.
 Depending on what the user wants to do, this will launch a modal (details of these features can be found below).
 If any amendments are made to the reservation, all changes also show in the admin panel in real time, and the Superadmin can make changes to the reservation which are reflected in the users reservations details.

 ## Edit Upcoming Reservations Modal
 The edit reservation modal uses Javascript and HTML to trigger.
 If a registered user chooses to Edit their reservation, the modal will pull up all the details of the booking, which the JavaScript script prepopulates with all of the information from the reservation request.
 If the user updates any of the details within the reservation this is updated on the Django Administrative panel.
 Equally, if the Superadmin updates something in the admin panel, this will show in the updated modal information.
 This serves as part of CRUD functionality - Read and Update